Jyothi721/Ai-Powered-Task-Management/README.md

 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

-See the section about @deployment for more information.
+See the section about deployment for more information.

 npm run eject
 Note: this is a one-way operation.
 Once you eject, you can't go back!